Draw the significant resonance contributors of the following stru... | Channels for Pearson+

 1. A Review of General Chemistry Intro to Organic Chemistry

 Draw the significant resonance contributors of the following structure.
-Do all the resonance contributors contribute equally to the resonance hybrid?
-If not, identify the major and minor contributors to the resonance hybrid.
+Are there any resonance contributors which contribute equally to the resonance hybrid?
+If not, identify them as the major and minor contributors to the resonance hybrid.

 Draw the significant resonance contributors of the following structure.
-Do all the resonance contributors contribute equally to the resonance hybrid?
-If not, identify the major and minor contributors to the resonance hybrid.
+Are there any resonance contributors which contribute equally to the resonance hybrid?
+If not, identify them as the major and minor contributors to the resonance hybrid.

 ANSWERS OPTIONS